 5. Distribute the Work

-Distributing the work properly amongst your employees is also a part of people management skills.
+Distributing the work properly amongst your employees is also a part of good people management skills.
 You need to be aware of the roles of your employees, their interests, and their skills, and what else they need to learn.
 If you are able to distribute the tasks to the right personnel based on their skills and preferences, then you can say that you are a successful manager.
 Also, if you have a clear idea then distribution will also become a lot easier.

 One thing you should also be careful about is equal distribution.
 Your aim is to make sure that everyone is moving forward and all the challenges are accepted and completed.
 For that, you have to make sure that everyone is working equally and the whole stress is not falling upon the high performers.
 This also allows every member to enjoy a better work life balance.

-Lead the way with people management skills
+Lead the way with good people management skills

 The basis of people management skills is to know your employees as much as you can.
-This enables you to be a skilled manager and implement the people management skills that you have practiced most effectively.
+This enables you to be a skilled manager and implement the good people management skills that you have practiced most effectively.
 These skills will allow you to achieve the best performance from your employees to ensure the happiness of both the parties.

 5 managerial skills are technical skills, conceptual skills, interpersonal and communication skills, decision-making skills.